-The Order of Engaged Buddhists is a contemporary Buddhist monastic community who’s foundational teaching platform honors the Mahayana Ch’an and Soto Zen lineage of our founder with an emphasis on academic study and contemplative spiritual practice.
-In an American culture where more secular ministries are favored over a stricter monastic structure, those new to Buddhist formal study are challenged to find a balance between living in the real world and finding the time to practice a contemplative routine outside the walls of a traditional temple.
+The Order of Engaged Buddhists is a contemporary Buddhist teaching community focused on training priests for community service who’s foundational platform honors the Mahayana Ch’an and Soto Zen lineage of our founder with an emphasis on academic study and contemplative spiritual practice.
+In an American culture where more secular ministries are favored over a stricter residency structure, those new to Buddhist formal study are challenged to find a balance between living in the real world and finding the time to practice a contemplative routine outside the walls of a traditional temple.
 The essential practice of zazen, or mindful meditation, is complemented with insight meditation in order to enrich the development of a contemplative practice.
-At the same time we share our inner journey of awakening, by taking the time necessary to acquire a strong understanding of Buddhist philosophical thought and it’s psychological aspects for human flourishing to create a well rounded Buddhist practice.
+At the same time we share our inner journey of awakening, by taking the time necessary to acquire a strong understanding of Buddhist philosophical thought, principles, values and it’s psychological aspects for human flourishing to create a well rounded Buddhist clerical practice and ministry.

-There are a growing number of excellent Buddhist training communities both for monastic formation and laity education throughout America and other Western countries.
+There are a growing number of excellent Buddhist training communities both for residency formation and secular education throughout America and other Western countries.
 Many of these are composed of Western students which is a growing trend for expanding Buddhist interests in our culture.
 The 21st century is an exciting time for engaging Buddhist study as past Asian-legacy practices are being enriched by modern Western methods that resonates in useful and positive ways for those encountering Buddhism for the first time.
 This is very evident in Buddhist formal training.
-OEB is similar to other centers training efforts, but our focus on developing a contemplative interior practice that promotes a deep awareness of our intent and our interconnectedness with all things in order to facilitate the insight of an exterior altruistic practice, is one way we may differ in approach to dharma practice.
+OEB is similar to other centers training efforts, but our focus on developing a contemplative interior practice that promotes a deep awareness of our intent and our interconnectedness with all things in order to facilitate the insight of an exterior altruistic practice, as well as living under specific Rules of Conduct (Customary Canon) is one way we may differ in approach to dharma practice as trained clerics.

-As a monastic community lives together, either in groups or alone but connected, they do so with a sense that they are not separate from the lay community they live side by side with.
+As a contemplative community lives together, either in groups or alone but connected, they do so with a sense that they are not separate from the lay community they live side by side with.
 We should avoid any notion of “inside or outside.”
 The concept of “separation from the world” that can arise in a monastic community is yet another illusion.
-Even for those monks within the walls of a monastery/temple.
+Even for those priests living within the walls of a temple.
 We must never forget we are social-selves and agents for change.
 We do not take vows to become a different species of being.

-The term vocation is not often heard in Buddhist monasticism.
-The word, nonetheless, is an appropriate one all the same to refer to a person’s intentional actions that brings them to want to seek to live as a “Monk in the world” as Brother Teasdale put it.
-A vocation is not simply to be a monk, but to work together in the creation of our own life, our own identity, our own way of characterizing our practice that transitions from the ordinary to the extra-ordinary.
+The term vocation is not often heard in Buddhist formal training.
+The word, nonetheless, is an appropriate one all the same to refer to a person’s intentional actions that brings them to want to seek to live under specific vows and rules as Brother Teasdale put it.
+A vocation is not simply to be a priest, but to work together in the creation of our own life, our own identity, our own way of characterizing our practice that transitions from the ordinary to the extra-ordinary.
 Our vocation adds a special “extra” to our ordinary practice.
-This means that we should not just passively engage our practice alone, but to actively participate in engaging others by choosing the reality that is our Universal expressions.
+This means that we should not just passively engage our practice alone, but to actively participate in engaging others by choosing this reality that is characteristic of our Universal expressions.
 It is truly grabbing the bull-by-the-horns that creates the struggle necessary to awaken to our Buddha natures.
-We are even moved to share the work of creating the reality of our identity so we can better share this awakened wisdom with others; the mission of each monk’s ministry.
+We are even moved to share the work of creating the reality of our identity so we can better share this awakened wisdom with others; the mission of each of our ministries.
 The life our vocation moves us towards is a labor that requires sacrifice, risks, and much doubt along the way.
 It also demands close attention to reality at every moment, and great fidelity to our Bodhisattva vows as we engage each situation with renewed energy that fortifies our contemplative body-mind which is required for a dedicated spiritual inner life.

 The mission of the Order of Engaged Buddhists is to provide the opportunity within a structured student/teacher & community relationship for those seeking to continue their formal training, or advance their current, or past, experience in living a balanced life between a contemplative practice and social engagement.
 We are an international teaching Order that values the lessons discovered when we engage Buddhism pragmatically to foster wisdom and compassion in the common language of understanding.
 We practice pluralism and honor the path to learning what the Buddha embraced as skillful means.
 We honor the historical nature of an engaged practice, at the same time we must find the combination of first doing good for our own spiritual well being, as we next step out into our communities to share that fruit which comes form a dedicated contemplative mind.
 We develop and enhance a social ministry that fosters encompassing and corrective action that respects the ethical and moral values inherent in the Three Pure Precepts.